danielbodnar/awesome-stars/README.md

 - [Blazity/next-saas-starter](https://github.com/Blazity/next-saas-starter) - ⚡️ Free Next.js responsive landing page template for SaaS products made using JAMStack architecture.
 - [jkytoela/next-startd](https://github.com/jkytoela/next-startd) - ⚡ Free Next.js landing page template for SaaS products, online services and more.
 - [ixartz/Next-JS-Landing-Page-Starter-Template](https://github.com/ixartz/Next-JS-Landing-Page-Starter-Template) - 🚀 Free NextJS Landing Page Template written in Tailwind CSS 3 and TypeScript ⚡️ Made with developer experience first: Next.js 13 + TypeScript + ESLint + Prettier + Husky + Lint-Staged + VSCode + Netli
-- [gokulkrishh/expense.fyi](https://github.com/gokulkrishh/expense.fyi) - 💰 Effortlessly Track and Manage your expenses.
+- [gokulkrishh/expense.fyi](https://github.com/gokulkrishh/expense.fyi) - Effortlessly track and manage Expenses by track expenses on-the-go with categorization and logging.
 - [basetool-io/basetool](https://github.com/basetool-io/basetool) - Open-source internal tool framework. 💪  Empower your team and collaborators to view and manage the data you already own in a nice easy-to-use protected tool.
 Basetool helps you have a better handle on
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 Cloud version available here -&gt; https://app.coolify.io
 - [frontendnetwork/vegancheck.me](https://github.com/frontendnetwork/vegancheck.me) - VeganCheck.me is a modern webapp that allows you to easily scan EAN barcodes to check if a product is vegan-friendly.
 With a database of over 3 million products, you can quickly find out if your favor